MariaF7117/MariaF7117.github.io/README.md

 Go to the top left corner and click Databases

 ![](/src/img5.png)
+Figure 5: Main Page in phpMyAdmin

 Click on create database

 ![](/src/img6.png)
+Figure 6: phpMyAdmin Creating a new Database

 Name it lab_3 and then under the top left Stucture tab select Create New Table.

 ![](/src/img7.png)
+Figure 7: phpMyAdmin Creating a new table

 # Create Table
 - Create a new table called `'user'` in the `'lab_3'` database
 - Add the following fields:

 ![](/src/img8.png)
+Figure 8: phpMyAdmin table setup

 click `'go'` and create the table.